Law students interested in positions in any of our offices should direct their resumes and inquiries to:

 Click here to read NALP information regarding our firm.

 In 2005, the Ohio legal community said goodbye to one of its most beloved members, George Corey.
-George was an extremely talented attorney who was respected and admired by his colleagues and clients alike for his legal ability, civic involvement, and dedication to recruiting the "best and brightest" for the Vorys firm from diverse cultures, backgrounds and experiences.
-In George’s honor and to continue his legacy, Vorys has established a scholarship of $10,000 for law students of color whose spirit, drive and commitment leads them to pursue a career in the legal profession and who have demonstrated leadership in improving the quality of life in their communities and/or schools.
+George was an extremely talented attorney who was admired by his colleagues and clients for his legal ability, civic involvement, and dedication to recruiting and mentoring the "best and brightest" from diverse cultures, backgrounds and experiences.
+In George’s honor, and to continue his legacy, Vorys Diversity & Inclusion Committee has established scholarships of up to $10,000 for diverse law students whose spirit, drive and commitment leads them to pursue a career at Vorys while also demonstrating leadership and being “difference makers” in their communities and/or schools.